ukdataservice/qamd/README.md

 requires Ubunut 16.04.
 Start it and you will be prompted to create a new user (this can be different or the same as your windows account).

 After this you will be presented with a bash prompt.
-Run the following.
+Run the following:

 ```
+sudo apt-get update && sudo apt-get upgrade
 ```

-Open a Command prompt (Win+R, type `'cmd'` and press enter) and change to the directory you downloaded the install.bat.
+Next, open a command prompt (type Win+R, type `'cmd'` and press enter) and change to the directory you downloaded the install.bat.
 Run the `install.bat` and place `qamd.bat` somewhere and add it to your PATH environment variable.
 The install script can take some time.